jonathan-chin/mec-ttp-2021-winter-assignment-1/README.md

 Each student on your team must have contributed at least 3 story segments, created and resolved at least 2 issues, and created at least 1 feature branch.
 For this assignment, we will review commit histories and open / closed issues.

-Submit a single github link before 11:59pm EST on Jan 4, 2021 using the following form.
+Submit a single github link before 11:59pm EST on **Jan 5, 2021** using the following form.
 Only one student on your team needs to submit and be sure to tag all the team members when submitting.

 [https://airtable.com/shrdhk3TgUWZ6pFO5](https://airtable.com/shrdhk3TgUWZ6pFO5)